Vignesh106121/Wine-Quality-Analysis/README.md

 Wine quality is influenced by a variety of chemical properties, and understanding these relationships can help winemakers improve their products.
 This project investigates how alcohol content, residual sugar, and acidity levels correlate with wine quality ratings.

 ## Dataset
-The dataset used in this analysis is `winequality_edited.csv`, which contains 6497 samples of red and white wines with 14 attributes:
+The dataset used in this analysis is `wine_quality.csv`, which contains 6497 samples of red and white wines with 14 attributes:
 - Fixed acidity
 - Volatile acidity
 - Citric acid